masdeseiscaracteres/ugarit/data_science/tasks_and_methods.md

 ### Text embeddings
 Word embeddings
 - Word2Vec: Embedding + Logistic Regression.
-Input: one-hot encoded word, output: probability of words in the context of the input word (obtained by counting co-ocurrences in sliding window contexts, see [skip-gram](https://en.wikipedia.org/wiki/N-gram#Skip-gram) for possibilites, typically a n-skip-2-gram is used).
-Both the Logistic Regression coefficients and embedding matrix are learned during training.
+Input: one-hot encoded word, output: probability of words in the context of the input word (obtained by counting co-ocurrences in sliding window contexts).
+Alternatives to encode word contexts give rise to two different architectures:
+  - [Skip-gram](https://en.wikipedia.org/wiki/N-gram#Skip-gram), typically a n-skip-2-gram is used.
+  - CBoW (Continuous Bag of Words): see the [original word2vec paper](https://arxiv.org/abs/1301.3781) Both the Logistic Regression coefficients and embedding matrix are learned during training.
 Usually we are interested in the embedding matrix but the classifier itself may be used for a text autocompletion task.
   - Limitations: uses a local context
 - [Glove (Global vectors)](https://nlp.stanford.edu/pubs/glove.pdf): tries to approximate the logarithm of the co-ocurrences matrix as the product of two matrices plus some bias terms.
 Co-ocurrences count is upper bounded to avoid most frequent co-ocurrences dominating the factorization.
 - [FastText](https://fasttext.cc/): generalization of word2vec.
 Takes all character n-grams (for example, n from 3 to 6) for each word and learns an embedding for each n-gram.
 The logistic regressor is fed with a vector created as the sum of the embeddings found in a word.
 Complexity reduction is achieved by using hashing techniques after random projection.